A00272016/Split_The_Bill/README.md

 3.Implemented the method that splits an amount in class library.
 4.Faceing one error in unit test trying to solve it 5.made my 1st test case.
+6.Still Facing Some error Tring to solve it.